SrivishnuR/srivishnur.github.io/_posts/2023-03-03-autocomplete.md

 identifier: ID;
 ```

-Let’s say we have a global scope with the variable foo and the array arr.
+Let’s say we have a global scope with the variable `foo` and the array `arr`.
 So for code completion on a string such as “arr[f”, we would expect one of our options to be the variable foo.
 However, the observed behavior was that our scope would not be generated properly and as a result we wouldn’t return any options for code completion.
 This was due to ANTLR’s error correction mechanism – it was outputting the following parse tree:

 <figure>